 iv.
 Notice must be given to all Members and to the Committee.

 ii.
-If there is no such person or he or she is not present within fifteen minutes of the time appointed for the General Meeting, the Full Members present must elect one of their number to chair.
+If there is no such person or they are not present within fifteen minutes of the time appointed for the General Meeting, the Full Members present must elect one of their number to chair.

 c.
 Associate Members may speak at General Meetings with the permission of the meeting.

 iii.
-All voting shall be by a show of hands or secret ballot, at the discretion of the Chair.
+All in-person voting shall be by a show of hands or secret ballot, at the discretion of the Chair.
 Should the Chair wish to use the medium of an online form, these votes will be counted at the discretion of the Chair;

 ii.
-Minutes of a General Meeting shall be made available to all Members within seven days.
+Minutes of a General Meeting shall be made available to all Members within seven days upon request.

 ii.
 The Treasurer must present a financial summary to the Members at the AGM.